tinic/NitrogenGenerator/README.md

 - If the input pressure (AirPressure1) drops below 75psi at any point, both solenoids always stay closed.
 This is to prevent backfeeding and nitrogen loss in the holding tank.
 - If the input pressure (AirPressure1) increases beyond 120psi at any point, both solendoids stay closed.
 To high of pressure can destroy the membrane.
 - If the input and output pressures are out of range (<0 or >150psi) (AirPressure1 and NitrogenPressure1), both solendoids stay closed.
-This could happens when one of the sensors fail.
+This could happen when one of the pressure sensors fail.

 Some timers are used to stagger the activation of the solenoids to avoid ocillations and feedback loops.